Blog

 Topics: JSCAPE MFT, Managed File Transfer, Videos, Tutorials, Secure File Transfer

-Virtual File System on JSCAPE MFT Server
+Virtual file system on JSCAPE MFT server

 This video describes the Virtual File System on JSCAPE MFT Server and jailed users accounts, which is a feature that increases security.